veilm/veilm.github.io/articles/media-gallery.md

 	- [7 weights](https://www.youtube.com/watch?v=QSJVvftCR64)
 		- Likely my favourite piece of music of all time, yet I've only experienced it out of context.
-When I play Umineko in the future, I dearly hope it lives up to my expectations.
+When I play Umineko in the future, I dearly hope it lives up to my impossible expectations.
 		- "When I play" - that is, hopefully before dying in the Nearian bioterrorism riots.
 Is it better to purchase it today, to aim to experience beauty in the time I have left...?
 Or is my fate sufficiently